Waznop/Tombs/README.md

 Blade:
 Threatens: horizontal and vertical adjacent tiles.
 Can be placed on an empty unthreatened tile.
-Creates tombstones from enemy units in its threatened zones.
+Creates tombstones from enemy units in its threat zones.

 Magus:
 Threatens: diagonal tiles.
 Can be placed on an empty unthreatened tile.
-Creates tombstones from enemy units in its threatened zones.
+Creates tombstones from enemy units in its threat zones.

 Ombra:
 Threatens: its own tile